Date Published: January 2020

 At that point, the Collaborative Applicant must review HUD’s determination of its registration and, if requested, UFA and/or HPC designation.
 Collaborative Applicants that agree with and submit the CoC Review will then be finished with the CoC Registration.

-Collaborative Applicants that disagree with HUD’s determinations and submit the CoC Review will have the CoC Registration undergo a second review by HUD.
-After HUD conducts the second review, the determination is final and Collaborative Applicant must agree and submit the CoC Review.
-The CoC will, then, be finished with CoC Registration.
-If the Collaborative Applicant disagrees with HUD’s final determination and submits the registration, the Collaborative Applicant will receive a rejection letter, in e-snaps, and will not have access to the CoC Consolidated Application when the FY 2018 CoC Program Competition begins.
+Collaborative Applicants that disagree with HUD’s determinations and submit the CoC Review will have the CoC Registration undergo a second and final review by HUD.
+After HUD conducts the second review, the determination is final and Collaborative Applicant must agree and submit the CoC Review if it wants access to that year’s CoC Consolidated Application.